 Manage GCP Pub/Sub Schema IAM Permissions

-The gcp:pubsub/schemaIamMember:SchemaIamMember resource, part of the Pulumi GCP provider, manages IAM permissions for Pub/Sub schemas by adding individual members to roles without affecting other members.
-This guide focuses on three IAM management approaches: adding single members, setting complete member lists, and replacing entire policies.
+The gcp:pubsub/schemaIamMember:SchemaIamMember resource, part of the Pulumi GCP provider, grants IAM permissions on Pub/Sub schemas by adding individual members to roles without affecting other permissions.
+This guide focuses on three approaches: adding single members, managing complete member lists per role, and replacing entire policies.

-GCP provides three related resources for schema IAM: SchemaIamMember (non-authoritative, adds one member), SchemaIamBinding (authoritative for a role, sets all members), and SchemaIamPolicy (authoritative for the entire policy).
+IAM resources for Pub/Sub schemas come in three variants with different authoritativeness levels.
+SchemaIamMember is non-authoritative (preserves other members), SchemaIamBinding is authoritative per role (replaces members for one role), and SchemaIamPolicy is fully authoritative (replaces the entire policy).
 SchemaIamPolicy cannot be used with the other two resources, as they will conflict.
 The examples are intentionally small.
-Combine them with your own schema definitions and organizational IAM structure.
+Combine them with your own schema definitions and organizational IAM patterns.

-Most IAM configurations add one user or service account to a role without affecting existing members.
+Most IAM configurations add individual users or service accounts to roles incrementally, preserving existing permissions.

 import * as pulumi from "@pulumi/pulumi";